jonathanbcsouza/weather-trends-analysis/README.md

 This project is a comparison of the global temperature over the years with the data of de capital of New Zealand, Wellington.

 **Key considerations:**
-Show clear data, the data has to be accurate as much as possible, has to be easy to read, has to show relevant information that can help to shape action plans.
+Show clear data, the data has to be accurate as much as possible, has to be easy to read and show relevant information that can help to shape action plans.

 **1-Extracting**